 Jesus expects his kingdom will be built in this way: as each person grows in maturity, they live their lives transparently before others, counseling them on what they have learned about following Christ.
 The kingdom is built primarily through these close relationships of learning, living and teaching.

 Paul uses the same model of discipleship in his ministry.
 He said,

 …in Christ Jesus I became your father through the gospel.
 Therefore I urge you to imitate me.
 For this reason I am sending to you Timothy, my son whom I love, who is faithful in the Lord.
 He will remind you of my way of life in Christ Jesus, which agrees with what I teach everywhere in every church.
 (1 Cor 4:15-17)

 We can hear that Paul’s goal for the Corinthians is that they become disciples, who change their lives to be like Christ, not just learn the correct beliefs.
 Using rabbinic method, he likens himself as a father to them, and he send his disciple Timothy, who he calls “his son.”
 He wants them to learn by the example of Timothy about his own way of life, which is a reflection of Jesus’ teaching.
 Paul is using this “whole person” method of evangelism to transform their lives, not just their minds, to reflect the truth.

 Through this model of discipleship, we see that Jesus isn’t just interested in having our minds.
 He wants our hearts and lives too.
 Once our lives reflect what our minds believe, then the belief has actually reached our hearts.
 Then our passion for following him becomes a loud witness that inspires others to do the same.

-For further reading on discipleship in the first century, see the book, New Light on the Difficult Words of Jesus, by David Bivin.
+For further reading on discipleship in the first century, see New Light on the Difficult Words of Jesus, En-Gedi Resource Center, 2006.